No-go theorems for pointwise-defined spinorial quantum fields: Abstract

 \section{Abstract}

 We extend and strengthen no-go results on pointwise-defined quantum fields to cover general spinors.
-We show that the weak continuity of quantum fields rules out equal-time canonical conjugate (anti)commutation relations in globally hyperbolic spacetimes; for quantum fields on Minkowski spacetime, weakly continuous translation covariance enforces the needed continuity and yields the same no-go.
-We also extend Wightman's no-go theorem to show that the weak continuity of quantum fields rules out fermionic microcausality in $C^2$ Lorentzian spacetimes.
-We finish by generalising Wizimirski's no-go theorem to show that the existence of a Poincaré-invariant vacuum precludes pointwise spinorial covariance on a Minkowski background -- ruling out, in particular, pointwise covariance for Weyl and Dirac fermions, for photons and gravitons -- which further highlights the difficulty of quantising gravity pointwisely.
+We show that the weak continuity of quantum fields rules out equal-time canonical conjugate (anti)commutation relations in globally hyperbolic spacetimes; for quantum fields on Minkowski spacetime, weakly continuous translation covariance enforces the needed continuity and yields the same no-go. \sam{We then prove a fermionic microcausality no-go result: a weakly continuous pointwise fermionic field satisfying local spacelike anticommutation with its adjoint field on a $C^2$ Lorentzian spacetime must vanish.} We finish by generalising Wizimirski's no-go theorem to show that the existence of a Poincaré-invariant \sam{separating} vacuum precludes pointwise spinorial covariance on a Minkowski background. \sam{The result applies to Weyl and Dirac multiplets and to gauge-invariant field-strength multiplets such as the electromagnetic field strength and the linearised Weyl curvature.
+Gauge potentials are covered only when exact tensor covariance, rather than covariance modulo gauge transformations, is imposed.}